-"Bullying" means the intentional harassment, intimidation, humiliation, ridicule, defamation, or threat or incitement of violence by a student against another student or public school employee by a written, verbal, electronic, or physical act that may address an attribute of the other student, public school employee, or person with whom the other student or public school employee is associated and that causes or creates actual or reasonably foreseeable:
+"Bullying" means the intentional harassment, intimidation, humiliation, ridicule, defamation, or threat or incitement of violence by a student against another student or public school employee by a written, verbal, electronic, or physical act that:

-- Physical harm to a public school employee or student or damage to the public school employee's or student's property; - Substantial interference with a student's education or with a public school employee's role in education; - A hostile educational environment for one (1) or more students or public school employees due to the severity, persistence, or pervasiveness of the act; or - Substantial disruption of the orderly operation of the school or educational environment; Examples of "Bullying" include, but are not limited to, a pattern of behavior involving one or more of the following: - 1.
-Cyberbullying; - 2.
-Sarcastic comments "compliments" about another student's personal appearance or actual or perceived attributes, - 3.
-Pointed questions intended to embarrass or humiliate, - 4.
-Mocking, taunting or belittling, - 5.
-Non-verbal threats and/or intimidation such as "fronting" or "chesting" a person, - 6.
-Demeaning humor relating to a student's actual or perceived attributes, - 7.
-Blackmail, extortion, demands for protection money or other involuntary donations or loans, - 8.
-Blocking access to school property or facilities, - 9.
-Deliberate physical contact or injury to person or property, - 10.
-Stealing or hiding books or belongings, - 11.
-Threats of harm to student(s), possessions, or others, - 12.
-Sexual harassment, as governed by policy 8.20, is also a form of bullying, and/or - 13.
+- 1. May address an attribute of the other student, public school employee, or person with whom the other student or public school employee is associated; - 2.
+Involves an actual or reasonably perceived power imbalance; - 3.
+Is repeated or has a high likelihood of repetition; and - 4.
+Causes or creates actual or reasonably foreseeable: - Physical harm to a public school employee or student or damage to the public school employee's or student's property; - Substantial interference with a student's education or with a public school employee's role in education; - A hostile educational environment for one (1) or more students or public school employees due to the severity, persistence, or pervasiveness of the act; or - Substantial disruption of the orderly operation of the school or educational environment;

+Examples of "Bullying" include, but are not limited to, a pattern of behavior involving one or more of the following:

+- 1. Cyberbullying; - 2.
+Sarcastic comments "compliments" about another student's personal appearance or actual or perceived attributes; - 3.
+Pointed questions intended to embarrass or humiliate; - 4.
+Mocking, taunting or belittling; - 5.
+Non-verbal threats and/or intimidation such as "fronting" or "chesting" a person; - 6.
+Demeaning humor relating to a student's actual or perceived attributes; - 7.
+Blackmail, extortion, demands for protection money or other involuntary donations or loans; - 8.
+Blocking access to school property or facilities; - 9.
+Deliberate physical contact or injury to person or property; - 10.
+Stealing or hiding books or belongings; - 11.
+Threats of harm to student(s), possessions, or others; - 12.
+Sexual harassment, as governed by policy 8.20, is also a form of bullying; and/or - 13.
 Teasing or name-calling related to sexual characteristics or the belief or perception that an individual is not conforming to expected gender roles or conduct or is homosexual, regardless of whether the student self-identifies as homosexual or transgender (Examples: "Slut", "You are so gay.", "Fag", "Queer").